alttch/eva-js-framework/README.md

 * "fetch" is no longer bundled as it is present in the majority of environments.
-For older environments consider manually importing a polyfill (e.g. "node-fetch") and setting it to EVAOBJECT.external.fetch.
+For older environments consider manually importing a polyfill (e.g. "node-fetch") and setting it to EVAOBJECT.external.fetch

 * "WebSocket" is no longer bundled by default.
 If working in environment with no native websocket support, consider either setting "EVAOBJECT.ws\_mode" to